Sanyam-oss/Linux-driven-producer-consumer/README.md

 12. System calls return -1 in case of any errors, to provide error handling in the P and C programs.

-13. TO generate random number we first open the /dev/urandom file in Read only mode and then read 8 bytes which are stored in num variable.
+13. To generate random number we first open the /dev/urandom file in Read only mode and then read 8 bytes which are stored in num variable.

 Source files modified :
 -------------------------